 A 5G economy study found that 5G’s full economic effect should be realized by 2035 and support a diversified range of industries that could produce $12 trillion worth of goods and services.

 This study also reports that the 5G value chain (OEMs, operators, content creators, app developers and consumers) could alone generate up to $3.5 trillion in overall aggregate revenue by 2035 and support up to 22 million jobs, or more than one job for every person in Beijing, China.

 5G Wireless Crash Course by Tonex

 5G Wireless Crash Course covers all aspects of 5G wireless vision, concepts, application, use cases, technologies and standards.
-Attend Tonex 5G Wireless Crash Course and learn about 5G evolutionary and revolutionary topics, technology A-Z. Explore the amazing 5G topics collection here, with new topics added constantly to broaden the reaches of the 5G Crash Course experience.
+Attend Tonex 5G Wireless Crash Course and learn about 5G evolutionary and revolutionary topics, technology A-Z. Explore the amazing, cutting edge 5G topics collection here, with new topics added constantly to broaden the reaches of the 5G Crash Course experience.
 This 5G Crash Course sets you on the right track to developing a set of 5G skills that can help you to deliver results.
 Learn about ITU-T’s IMT-202 5G requirements and 3GPP system standards heading into the 5G era including:

 - Critical communication and public safety

 - Enhancements for direct device-to-device (D2D) communications; TETRA/P.25-like functionality for broadband data.